Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 And for hairballs, that is a tough one.
 We do have a page all about cat hairballs, and more importantly a page all about hairball remedy options.

 I'm not sure I can suggest a different food, since you've tried many already.
-Hairball control cat food generally have a high fiber content, to move the hair through your cats system more quickly.
+Hairball control cat food generally has a high fiber content, to move hair through your kitty's system more quickly.

-Many Maine Coon owners have found success using olive oil as a supplement to their cats diet.
-It lubricates and aids in a nice shiny coat.
+Many Maine Coon owners have found success using olive oil as a supplement to their cats' diet.
+It lubricates and provides a nice shiny coat.

-There are quite a few Hairball products to choose from on Amazon.
+There are quite a few hairball products to choose from on Amazon.

 You may also be interested in our similar visitor pages about coughing and hairballs.